What is the enrolment policy?

 This sounds amazing!
 I’d like to enrol my child.

 Expressions of interest are currently being taken with no charge to be placed on the list.
 If you are interested in staying in touch with the school and finding out more information, please fill out the enquiry form in the contact section of this website with your name, your child’s name and proposed year of entry (eg Year 7 in 2021).
-We will be aiming to have information nights each term in 2020, and will post the dates for these later in 2019, as well as email this information to all interested parties.
+We will be hosting information nights each term in 2020.